Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Abjuration/Sanctuary.md

 > components: VSM
 > comp_m: "a small silver mirror"
 >
 > description: "You ward a creature within range against attack.
 Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Wisdom saving throw.
 On a failed save, the creature must choose a new target or lose the attack or spell.
-This spell doesn't protect the warded creature from area effects, such as the explosion of a fireball.\nIf the warded creature makes an attack or casts a spell that affects an enemy creature, this spell ends."
+This spell doesn't protect the warded creature from area effects, such as the explosion of a fireball.\n\nIf the warded creature makes an attack or casts a spell that affects an enemy creature, this spell ends."
 > higher_level: ""
 > ```